makman568/algofun/pq/consensus_message_volume.md

 In a **successful, non-contentious round**, consensus proceeds through these phases:

 #### Phase 1: Proposal Phase
-- **Theoretical committee**: 9 proposers selected via VRF sortition
+- **Theoretical committee**: 20 proposers selected via VRF sortition (NumProposers=20 for all v10+ networks)
-- **Predicted messages**: ~5-12 proposals (slight over-selection plus duplicates suppressed by the proposal tracker)
+- **Predicted messages**: ~12-25 proposals (Poisson expectation is ~20 unique proposers; tracker deduplication and priority filtering trim the tail but relays every fresh proposal until the highest-priority payload is known)
 - **Behavior**: All valid proposals are propagated so the network can converge on the highest-priority proposal

 #### Phase 2: Soft Vote Phase